September 1982 Rentería attack: The attack

 One of the plainclothes officers, Antonio Cedillo, despite being seriously wounded, was still able to fire at the fleeing ETA members.
-He then made his way on foot down the road towards Rentería, collapsing 100 metres from the attack in a large pool of blood.
-A civilian, Jose Elicegui, who lived in a village a few metres from the road junction linking the towns of Oyarzun, Astigarraga and Renteria, was on his way to work when he spotted the police officer and stopped to pick him up to take him to hospital.
+He then made his way on foot down the road towards Errentería, collapsing 100 metres from the attack in a large pool of blood.
+A civilian, Jose Elicegui, who lived in a village a few metres from the road junction linking the towns of Oiartzun, Astigarraga and Errenteria, was on his way to work when he spotted the police officer and stopped to pick him up to take him to hospital.
 However, Elicegui was pursued by three ETA members who forced him to stop.
-After searching his van and finding the wounded police officer, they finished Cedillo off with a shot to the neck.
+After searching his van and finding the wounded police officer, they finished Cedillo off with a shot to the back of the neck.

 The other three ETA members fled on foot from the scene and hijacked a car to escape.
 Alfonso Lopez Fernandez, one of the two remaining policemen, died while being transported to the Red Cross hospital in San Sebastián.
 The remaining officer, Juan José Torrente Terrón, was operated upon arrival to the hospital and, after more than three hours in surgery, was admitted to the Intensive Care Unit in a coma.
 Torrente took over nine months to recover from his wounds.

 The Civil Guard conducted an intensive search of the area and collected a lot of shell casings from 9mm Parabellum, a type of ammunition commonly used by ETA.
 The bodies of the policemen killed remained at the scene until the arrival of forensics.
 ETA claimed responsibility for the attack the same evening in a statement released through the Egin newspaper.
 In the same statement, they took responsibility for other attacks committed the previous week against a farm owned by the army in San Sebastián and against the Civil Guard barracks in Durango.

 Funerals

-The funerals for those killed took place at 7:00 pm the same day in the Civil Government of Guipúzcoa.
+The funerals for those killed took place at 7:00 pm the same day in the Civil Government of Gipuzkoa.
 The Prime Minister Leopoldo Calvo-Sotelo, the Interior Minister Juan José Rosón, and the Inspector General of Police, Felix Alcala Galiano, travelled to San Sebastian to attend the funerals.
-Also present were the lehendakari, Carlos Garaikoetxea, the government delegate in the Basque Country, Jaime Mayor Oreja, civil and military governors, the mayor of San Sebastián, Jesus Maria Alcain and Deputy General Javier Aizarna.
+Also present were the lehendakari, Carlos Garaikoetxea, the government delegate in the Basque Autonomous Community, Jaime Mayor Oreja, civil and military governors, the mayor of San Sebastián, Jesus Maria Alcain and Deputy General Javier Aizarna.
 The main political parties in the area, the Spanish Socialist Workers' Party (PSOE), the Basque Nationalist Party (PNV), the Union of the Democratic Centre (UCD) and People's Alliance sent representatives to meet and console the families and victims of the dead.